 Adopted by the General Assembly of the International Permaculture Convergence, London, 2015.

 “52 Climate Actions is a great for pointing people to what they can do, whether that is small personal actions or much bigger community-wide actions.
 We like the way the site is wide-ranging so there will be something for everyone to start on whatever their main interest."

-If you haven't visited their website yet, do check it out and share with friends and family.
+If you haven't visited their website yet, do check it out by clicking the below link and share with friends and family.
 You can also sign up for a monthly e-newsletter of seasonal actions to try in the coming weeks.